apache/servicemix3/samples/loan-broker/README.txt

 This example is based on the great EIP book (http://www.enterpriseintegrationpatterns.com/ComposedMessagingExample.html).
-It leverages the BPEL component and some lightweight components provided by ServiceMix.
+It leverages the BPEL service engine, JMS binding component and some lightweight components provided by ServiceMix.

 First start a ServiceMix server (if not already started) by running bin/servicemix